QuantumJaguar/my-extensions-legal/vppm/index.md

 ## Terms of Use

-By installing and using "Vppm Password Manager," you agree to the following terms.
+By installing and using "VoicePresso Password Manager," you agree to the following terms.
 ### 1. License and Restrictions

 We grant you a personal, non-exclusive, non-transferable license to install and use this extension for its intended purpose.
 You agree **not** to: